Whitney Johns Parades Her Toned Booty In Blue Thong Bikini

 The model is no stranger to showing off her incredible assets in her online photographs.
 She's often seen dressing her flawless figure in skintight workout gear, clingy jeans, racy lingerie, and more.

-As previously reported by The Inquisitr, Whitney recently got the pulses of her followers racing when she went topless underneath of a black leather jacket, adding only a pair of skimpy panties.
+As previously reported by The Inquisitr, Whitney recently got the pulses of her followers racing when she went topless underneath a black leather jacket, adding only a pair of skimpy panties.
 That post has raked in more than 21,000 likes and over 600 comments to date.